Australia owned telcos

 AGL

-While more commonly known for its energy plans, AGL does offer NBN and postpaid phone plans as well, with bonuses available for AGL energy customers.
-This is ideal for those who like the idea of bundling their energy and internet/mobile plans with one provider, with AGL energy customers eligible for some of the cheapest NBN 50 and NBN 100 plans currently on the market.
+While more commonly known for its energy plans, AGL does offer NBN and phone plans as well, with bonuses available for AGL energy customers.
+This is ideal for those who like the idea of bundling their energy and internet/mobile plans with one provider.

 ALDI Mobile

 ALDI Mobile operates in conjunction with the supermarket of the same name.
-It operates on the Telstra network, and you can pick up ALDI SIM cards at the checkout of ALDI stores across Australia.
-Offering phone plans as well as data-only options, ALDI Mobile has been the recipient of Canstar Blue’s Most Satisfied Customers award for mobile broadband for four years running.
+It offers coverage on the Telstra network, and you can pick up ALDI SIM cards at the checkout of ALDI stores across Australia.
+Offering phone plans as well as data-only options, ALDI Mobile has been the recipient of Canstar Blue’s Most Satisfied Customers award for mobile broadband for five years running.

 Amaysim